ouchitaikoproject/OuchiTaikoProject/README.md

 ### **<u>B7.
 Chamfer holes</u>**

-Chamfer the rim of the 8mm hole slightly so that the threaded inserts will tighten down flush and feel smooth when your fingers pass over them.
-This can be done with a sharp screwdriver, knife, etc.
+Chamfer the (inner) rim of each 8mm hole so that the angled head of the threaded inserts will tighten down flush and feel smooth when your fingers pass over them.
+This chamfering can be done with a sharp screwdriver, knife, etc.

 <div align="center">
 <img src="images/Pictures/10000001000003A80000036583CFC771.png" width="350px" style="display: block; margin: 0 auto;">